takov/bash-scripts/clearLinux/README.md

 # ClearLinux scripts

-Useful scripts and commands for ClearLinux OS - https://clearlinux.org Some of the scripts are taken from Internet.
-Some of them are modified by me
+Useful scripts and commands for ClearLinux OS - https://clearlinux.org.
+Some of the scripts are taken from Internet and modified by me.

 ClearLinux uses its own package manager called swupd.
 Since it is fairly new a lot of the packages like opera,chrome,terminator etc. are not available.